Parliamentary system: Economic Stability

+professor or economics at the University of York and Richard McManus, senior Lecturer in Economics at the Canterbury Christ Church University also highlights the role of parliamentary systems on economies.
+Using data from 119 countries between 1950 and 2015, they concluded that, on average, annual output growth is up to 1.2 percentage points higher, inflation is 6 percentage points lower, and income inequality up to 20% lower in countries governed by parliamentary systems.

+This represents a significant and meaningful difference in the economic outcomes of the two forms of government.

 Scrutiny and accountability

 The United Kingdom's fused power system is often noted to be advantageous with regard to accountability.
-The centralised government allows for more transparency as to where decisions originate from, this directly contrasts with the American system with former Treasury Secretary C. Douglas Dillon saying "the president blames Congress, the Congress blames the president, and the public remains confused and disgusted with government in Washington".
+The centralised government allows for more transparency as to where decisions originate from, this contrasts with the American system with Treasury Secretary C. Douglas Dillon saying "the president blames Congress, the Congress blames the president, and the public remains confused and disgusted with government in Washington".
 Furthermore, ministers of the U.K. cabinet are subject to weekly Question Periods in which their actions/policies are scrutinised; no such regular check on the government exists in the U.S. system.